Moral Character - Fingerprinting

 - A person who submits an Application for Issuance of the CPA Certificate and who has not previously submitted fingerprints to the Board

 - A person who submits a reciprocal application

-Information about the fingerprinting process, applications, and locations in Texas are available at the following links.
+Information about the fingerprinting process and applications will be included in the communication confirming receipt of your Application of Intent.
 It is the responsibility of the applicant to pay all fees to the service provider at the time that the appointment for fingerprinting is made.
 The fees are not collected by the Board and cannot be waived.

 NOTE: The generic fingerprint form found on the IdentGo website should not be used.
 The results of the generic fingerprint form will not be sent to the Board.